bucs110a0spring22/ch-5-lab-dalyo1212/README.md

  < Provide a short description of your program's functionality.
 No more than a couple sentences. >

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 1

-Grace days remaining: < # >/5
+Grace days remaining: 3/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ I was not able to figure out how to fix my error messages.

 ## REFERENCES:
- < List any outside resources used >
+ N/A

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ This is incomplete i just dont know how to do the rest.
+I also dont want to use up all of my grace days trying to figure it out.